 Established by Bruce Raabe and Sara Wardell-Smith to honor Dr. Otto G. Raabe, Bruce Raabe’s father.
-It provides support to one or more undergraduate enrolled in the Department of Civil and Environmental Engineering in the College of Engineering and majoring in Civil or Environmental Engineering.
-Recipient must exhibits academic accomplishment, which is defined as a minimum GPA of 3.50, and preference will be given to students who are CA residents with U.S. citizenship.
+It provides support to one or more undergraduates enrolled in the Department of Civil and Environmental Engineering in the College of Engineering and majoring in Civil or Environmental Engineering.
+The recipient must exhibit academic accomplishment, which is defined as a minimum GPA of 3.50, and preference will be given to students who are CA residents with U.S. citizenship.

 The Ramey-Romstad Scholarship was established anonymously in 1991 by a UCD graduate to honor the inspiration provided by civil engineering professors Dr. Melvin Ramey and Dr. Karl Romstad.
 The scholarship is restricted to needy freshmen in the College of Engineering who are Chinese-American.